rachelspencer/rach_and_chris/README.md

 I am using the Next.js framework, and will host through Vercel because it provides seamless integration, automatic optimizations, and a globally distributed infrastructure, ensuring fast load times and effortless deployment for my application.
 For the database, I want to experiment with Vercel Postgres, which offers serverless scalability, built-in integration with Vercel's platform, and a simplified developer experience with automatic handling of connections and performance optimizations.

+The site is currently hosted at `https://rach-and-chris-iizk.vercel.app/`.

+I will create a custome domain later.

 ### Clone the project locally

 1. Click on the "Code" tab on this repo's "Code" page.